kyuupichan/electrumx/docs/ENVIRONMENT.rst

   If set then SSL_CERTFILE and SSL_KEYFILE must be defined and be filesystem paths to those SSL files.

+* **RPC_HOST**

+  The host or IP address that the RPC server will listen on and defaults to `localhost`.
+To listen on multiple specific addresses specify a comma-separated list.
+Servers with unusual networking setups might want to specify e.g. `::1` or `127.0.0.1` explicitly rather than defaulting to `localhost`.

+  An empty string (normally indicating all interfaces) is interpreted as `localhost`, because allowing access to the server's RPC interface to arbitrary connections aacross the internet is not a good idea.

 * **RPC_PORT**

   ElectrumX will listen on this port for local RPC connections.
   ElectrumX listens for RPC connections unless this is explicitly set to blank.
-The default is appropriate for **COIN** and **NET** (e.g., 8000 for Bitcoin mainnet) if not set.
+The default depends on **COIN** and **NET** (e.g., 8000 for Bitcoin mainnet) if not set, as indicated in `lib/coins.py`_.

-* **EVENT_LOOP_POLICY**

-  The name of an event loop policy to replace the default asyncio policy, if any.
-At present only `uvloop` is accepted, in which case you must have installed the `uvloop`_ Python package.

-  If you are not sure what this means leave it unset.

 * **DONATION_ADDRESS**